dialoguemd/fastapi-sqla/README.md

 pip install fastapi-sqla
 ```

+Note that you need a [SQLAlchemy compatible engine](https://docs.sqlalchemy.org/en/20/core/engines.html) adapter.
+We test with `psycopg2` which you can install using the `psycopg2` extra.

 # Quick Example

 Assuming it runs against a DB with a table `user` with 3 columns, `id`, `name` and